ALEXMORF/the-dark-dungeon/README.md

  I like doing stuff straightforward, because it allows me to inspect my program and detect bugs in the smallest amount of time possible.
-However, whenever I try to write non-trivial programs, I sort of gets depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which is as depressing as it can get.
+However, whenever I try to write non-trivial programs, I sort of gets depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, I'd rather kill myself.

  That is one of the reasons I am doing this project; to find out what is damaging my productivity when working with large amount of code (1K lines and above).
 After gotten the basic 3D rendering engine done,